ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.sayit/README.md

 ### 1.11.0 (2020-08-02)
 * (Apollon77) Move the generated mp3 file to an own directory in iobroker-data instead of inside node_modules (Hopefully not breaking)
-* (Apollon77) Change File write to use Sync methods to make sure they can not run in parallel
+* (Apollon77) Change File write to use Sync methods to make sure they cannot run in parallel

 ### 1.10.2 (2020-07-19)
 * (Apollon77) Crash case prevented (Sentry IOBROKER-SAYIT-8)